pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 An *output target* specifies a Signal K path which should be updated with the value of *input expression* and must specify a Signal K path in either the "notifications..." or "electrical.switches...." trees.
+Notification output targets are updated via a Signal K delta whilst switch targets are updated by a Signal K put.

 ## System requirements